VladimirSiv/VladimirSiv.github.io/_posts/2024-06-28-pytransflow.md

 Additional options include:
 - `batch` - Batch size i.e. number of records in a batch.
 If not specified, size of a batch will be equal to number of input records divided by number of available cores.
-Defaults to `None`.
 - `cores` - Number of cores, if not specified it will take the number of available cores in the system.
-Defaults to `None`.

 For example: